code-charity/youtube/.github/ISSUE_TEMPLATE/wish-or-feature-request---with-bounty-payment.md

           (A clear and concise description of what you want to happen).
            Please consider screenshots or sketches if it makes sense)-->

-⚬ _BOUNTY_:  <!-- How much are you willing to donate / pay for this? and by what method?
-(If you are not willing to donate, use the other issue template) -->
+⚬ _BOUNTY_:  <!-- How much are you willing to donate / pay for this? and by what method? -->

  ⚬ _ALTERNATIVES_:
 <!-- (Describe what you've considered: